decentralized-identity/crypto-wg/templates/work_item.md

 - Full Name (@github, email@example.com, or both)
 - ...

+## External Partners (OPTIONAL)
+**This is only for work items intended to create a standards proposal.
+This may be filled in later and is not required for initial approval of the work item.**:
+- Full Name (@github, external organization)
+- External Org (org URL, mailing list, chat, @github)

 ## Outcome
 **When your work item is successful, then what will have changed in the world?
 What will we be able to do that wasn't possible do before or vice versa?**

 ## Deliverables
 - **Does your work item have any deliverables?
 These include code projects,